 Being a user-focused PaaS (Platform as a Service) provider, Cloudways offers the choice of five top-of-the-line cloud providers.
 I choose DigitalOcean, a popular IaaS provider.

 With the DigitalOcean server, you have the option to host a WordPress website on a 1GB to 192GB server.
 I choose a 2GB server with 2GB RAM, 50GB SSD, 2TB Transfer, and 1 Core Processor.

 Choosing the server’s location is of utmost importance since it directly impacts your website load times and latency.
 To offer the best user experience to the visitors, you should choose a location nearest to your target audience.

 After entering the server and application details, click Launch Now button.
 Setting up the server and the application generally takes a few minutes.

 Once your server is ready, go to Cloudways Platform and click Applications in the top-left menu.

 Click on your WooCommerce store to enter the application area.

 Go to Access Details → Admin Panel.
 From there, you can find your login credentials and the URL for the WooCommerce store.
 Click the URL and use the credentials to log in to the WooCommerce Dashboard.

-Copy Username and Password from the Admin Panel, paste them into WooCommerce Login Page and click Log In.
+Copy your Username and Password from the Admin Panel, paste them into WooCommerce Login Page, and click Log In.

-That’s all you need to know if you wanted to know how to install WooCommerce in this WooCommerce tutorial!
+That’s all you need to know if you want to know how to install WooCommerce in this WooCommerce tutorial!